axieinfinity/ronin-documentation/docs/community/contribute/style.md

 ---
-description: Style guide used throughout this documentation
+description: Style guide applied to this documentation.
 ---

 # Style guide